Paddlepop25/codeinstitute-boardgame-store/README.md

 - Flash messages are displayed on top of the home page (below the navbar) for certain successful or not successful actions such as adding to cart, removing from cart, logged in, etc

-- Four 'best sellers' games are featured in the homepage below the introductory message and a 'MORE INFO' button suggests a call-for-action from the users if they'd like to view more information.
+- Eight 'best sellers' games are featured in the homepage below the introductory message and a 'MORE INFO' button suggests a call-for-action from the users if they'd like to view more information.
 Also, a user could add the game to the cart with a click on the 'ADD TO CART' button

 - In the 'Cart' page, a display of games is available and the user could adjust the quantity of the game and view the grand total price.
 Delivery charges are automatically waived for orders above \$300.
 The user could remove the game too by clicking on the 'dustbin' icon or the 'X' icone depending what screen size the user is viewing the website on